Jim Wells (politician): Loss of party whip and resignation

 Approaching the third anniversary of his sacking as Health Minister, Wells made allegations in the Belfast Telegraph in April 2018, that special advisors, the Press office and Leadership of the DUP reneged on a promise to re-instate him as health Minister.
 On Monday 9 April he appeared on Talkback and criticised the DUP leadership, press office and special advisors.
 As a result of his attacks, the party withdrew the whip from Wells in May 2018.
 This reduced the DUP to 27 seats in the Assembly, the same number as Sinn Féin.

 On 23 March 2022, Wells announced on The Nolan Show that he would not seek re-election at 2022 Northern Ireland Assembly election.
 Furthermore, with the whip still removed, Wells resigned from the DUP on 12 April 2022 and announced that he would be supporting the Traditional Unionist Voice's Harold McKee for his old seat.

-On 5 May 2022, Diane Forsythe was elected as the new DUP MLA for the South Down Constituency.
+At the TUV's campaign launch for the 2024 general election, Wells was announced as their candidate in South Down.

+He polled 1,893 votes (4.2%), coming fifth.

+In November 2024, Wells alleged that former DUP leader Ian Paisley was "kept in the dark" over his party’s talks with Sinn Féin while the DUP's public stance was to shun republicans.
+He said he now regrets the attacks on the late David Trimble and the Ulster Unionist Party (UUP) and that Trimble's widow, Daphne Trimble, deserves an apology.